-Ally Bank put a lot of thought into its first credit card product.
-The digital bank polled its members to get a sense of what they wanted out of a card, and the answer was resoundingly a cash back program that was straightforward and easy to use.
-Instead of offering rotating categories or requiring hoops to jump through for cash back redemption, Ally created a simple, competitive rewards structure that integrated especially well with current Ally Bank customers.
+When Ally Bank asked its customers what they wanted out of their perfect credit card, the answer was clear: customers wished for a strong cash back program that was straightforward and easy to use.
+Ally listened, creating the Ally CashBack Credit Card, which featured a simple, competitive rewards structure that integrated especially well for existing Ally Bank customers.

 Ally Visa Offers Uncapped Cash Back Rewards

-Rebecca began by explaining that one of the differentiators between Ally’s new card and other rewards cards on the market is the ability to earn unlimited cash back.
+One of the most prominent differentiators between Ally’s new card and other rewards cards on the market is the ability to earn unlimited cash back.
 The rewards, a competitive 2% on gas and groceries with 1% on all other purchases, are then amplified when coupled with an Ally account.

 Cardholders who choose to deposit their rewards into an eligible Ally account earn an additional 10% Rewards Bonus on their rewards earnings.
-For example, if you earn $200 in cash back and allow Ally to add it into an account with the bank, then $220 will be deposited.
+For example, if you earn $200 in cash back and deposit your rewards into an Ally Bank account, then $220 will be deposited.

 Eligible Ally accounts include money market, non-IRA savings, and interest checking accounts, all of which already offer higher-than-average interest returns of up to 1%.